 When referring to their hit-job on Trump, PBS says Trump is “determined to start a fight [with China] that he thinks is his.”
-They insinuate that because Trump has always addressed foreign economic hostilities, that he is creating this conflict.
+They insinuate that because Trump confronts foreign economic hostilities directly and openly, that he is the one creating this conflict.

 Explicitly, they said Trump is “starting a trade war.”
 But when they interviewed the Chinese officials, they called it a “trade dispute.”
-These journalists know how to change their language to accommodate different audiences.
+These journalists have much in common with the Chinese communist liars - they know how to manipulate language to fit their narratives.

-Essentially, Trump cannot start a trade war with China.
-China started that a long time ago with:
+The truth?
+Trump cannot start a trade war with China.
+China already started that a long time ago with: